d-montenegro/MetadataGatherer/README.md

 # MetadataGatherer

-A toy CLI utility to gather metadata from files in local file-system and store it in a SQL DB.
+A toy CLI utility to gather metadata from files in local file-system and store it in a SQLite DB.

 ## Using MetadataGatherer

 ### Prerequisites

-This utility requires Python 3.6.
+This utility requires _Python 3.6_.
 Although it should work in any version >= 3.0, it has been developed and tested only in version 3.6.

 ### Usage